Open Source Managed File Transfer Software:

 For the record, I’m a fan of open source.
 Our previous Technical Director was a thrifty Northerner, who converted me.
 We ran various elements of the business very successfully on open source projects.
-Our support ticketing system was based on OTRS and our monitoring system used Nagios.
-Both were mature applications, widely used in the open source community and provided considerable functionality at a price that suited!
+Our support ticketing system was based on OTRS and our monitoring system

 When it comes to open source Managed File Transfer though, the landscape is patchy at best.
 Open source FTP servers exist in abundance and can provide the landing point for incoming and outgoing files, but open source Managed File Transfer projects appear to be scarce.
 I suspect that this is because Managed File Transfer hasn’t been one of those technologies that every company deploys.

 Recent changes in EU regulation in the form of

 My research over the past 6-7 years has highlighted a few trends that don’t bode well for open source Managed File Transfer projects, and may be a reflection of the wider open source landscape.
 In general, they have slotted into the following categories:

 - The company is acquired and the free option is removed.
 Some or all of the functionality is incorporated into a commercial offering.